Mutual Agreement | the small print

 intellectual property rights of text, images, site specification and data you

 provided, unless someone else owns them.
-In the case that we have used licenced paid digital assets as part of your project you will be granted a Limited Sublicence.
+In the case that we have used licensed paid digital assets as part of your project, you will be granted a Limited Sublicence.
 Please see the Stock Digital Assets section for further details.

 We’ll own any intellectual property rights we’ve developed prior to, or

 developed separately from this project and not paid for by you.
 We’ll own the

 unique combination of these elements that constitutes a complete design and

 we’ll license its use to you, exclusively and in perpetuity for your project only,

 Stock Digital Assets